HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 ---

 First of all, what even _is_ a "homotopy theory"?
-And what does it have to do with model categories?

-Well, let's look at the primordial example first:
+Let's look at the primordial example:

 <div class=boxed markdown=1>
 Whatever a "Homotopy Theory" is, it should encompass the category $\mathsf{Top}$